 - Employer contribution: any insurance premium costs not covered by the employee’s contribution

-- Wage base limit: not yet released
+- Wage base limit: $1,441.72 weekly

 - Where to get more information: State of Hawaii Disability Compensation Division